 Students who do not apply to graduate will not receive retroactive degrees even if degree requirements were completed at an earlier date.
 Applications for graduate degrees are available from the Graduate School.

 Earning a Bachelor's Degree

 To earn a Bachelor of Arts (BA) degree, you must be proficient in a foreign language at the level attained by two years of university-level work.
-Courses used to satisfy the foreign language requirement for the BA degree may not also be used to fulfill the Arts and Letters (A&L) group requirement.
+Courses used to satisfy the foreign language requirement for the BA degree may not also be used to fulfill the Arts and Letters (A&L) area requirement.

 To earn a Bachelor of Science (BS) degree, you must complete the equivalent of one year of college-level work in mathematics.
 All courses taken must be passed with a grade of C- or higher, or P (pass).
-Courses used to satisfy the mathematics requirement for the BS degree may not also be used to fulfill the Science (SCI) group requirement.
+Courses used to satisfy the mathematics requirement for the BS degree may not also be used to fulfill the Science (SCI) area requirement.

 See also: Orientation Workbook

 Graduating seniors who have earned at least 90 credits in residence at the University of Oregon and have successfully completed all other university degree requirements are eligible for graduation with Latin honors.
 Postbaccalaureate students are not eligible for Latin honors.
 The Office of the Registrar computes Latin honors upon graduation.